-Drinking alcohol with diet mixers, compared to non-diet mixers, promotes a quicker high blood alcohol concentration (BAC).
+Drinking alcohol with diet mixers leads to a faster high blood alcohol concentration (BAC).
+That’s compared to non-diet mixers.
 This is because artificial sweeteners increase the absorption of alcohol.
 Thus, using diet mixers might lead to an increased risk of alcohol-related problems.

 Researchers tested this hypothesis.
 They also collected data on the prevalence of this practice among a sample of college students.
 In addition, the investigators explored factors possibly associated with using diet mixers.